tjmcmanus/LibertyLabs/development/1_LibertyMigrationToolkit/LibertyMigrationToolkitLab.md

 As prerequisites, you should:

-1. Complete the Setup and discover lab to set up the lab environment, including JRE, and eclipse with WDT
+Complete the Setup and discover lab to set up the lab environment, including JRE, and eclipse with WDT

     To run this lab, your workstation must meet the following requirements:

-       *Approximately 8GB of storage available*
+       -Approximately 8GB of storage available

-       *Approximately 3 GB of memory free to run the developer workbench and the server*
+       -Approximately 3 GB of memory free to run the developer workbench and the server

-       *Connectivity to the internet is NOT required*
+       -Connectivity to the internet is NOT required

-       *Please refer to the following table for file and resource location references on different operating systems.*
+    Please refer to the following table for file and resource location references on different operating systems.

   Location Ref. |   OS    |     Absolute Path
    --------------| ------- | --------------------------